About This Site

 When I first started writing this "About" page, I began by indiscriminately dumping my pent-up frustrations about how coporate, soulless, and lame the mainstream internet has become.
 I soon realized that I had a lot more to say on the subject than I realized, so I moved it to its own separate post.

-If you don't want to read that post, then the short version is that these big content aggregation companies like reddit, facebook and twitter wield too much power over the internet: they're designed to stamp out smaller voices like my own, and amplify the large, big brand voices (like corporations, businesses, etc).
-This, obviously, makes the internet a lame and uninteresting place.
-By starting a blog (and maybe inspiring others to do the same), I hope to decentralize some of that power, making the internet a better place.
-"Restoring its former glory", if you will.
+If you don't want to read that post, then the short version is that these big content aggregation companies like reddit, facebook and twitter wield too much power over the internet: they're designed to stamp out smaller voices like my own, and amplify the large, big brand voices (like corporations, businesses, politicians, etc).
+These large, powerful voices taking control over the internet has a net negative effect on its utility and creativity.

 What Kind of Privacy Concerns Should I Have While Using Your Site?